MatthewJDavis/matthewjdavis.github.io/_posts/2019-05-23-finding-installed-software.md

 ## Using in Pester tests

+Lastly an example using some of the methods above in a Pester script to check that certain software versions are installed.
+This can be run as part of a CI/CD pipeline for creating machines.

 ```powershell
 Describe 'Available Software Checks' {
     context 'Standard installation location installs' {
         $installsList = [collections.generic.list[psobject]]::new()

         $installs64 =  Get-ChildItem -Path 'HKLM:\SOFTWARE\Microsoft\Windows\CurrentVersion\Uninstall\' | Get-ItemProperty |